 In time, they will find a way to co-exist and might even become friends.

-What do you think on the matter?
+What do you think about the matter?
 Why do cats hiss at new kittens?
-Tell us what your thoughts in the comment section.
+Tell us your thoughts in the comment section.

 I’ve grown up surrounded by animals – dogs, cats, cows, goats, sheep, and horses and that has shaped me into what I am today – a crazy cat lady who always has a place for one more cat (or a dog).
 I’ve got two female cats – Kitty and Roni, and two tomcats – Blacky and Shaggy, but I also feed my neighbors’ cats when they come for a visit.
 I just can’t say no to them.

 I discovered that writing is my vocation early in my school years.
 Since then I’ve taken part in several literature contests – writing horror and fantasy short stories and novellas.